elegantchaos/atom-ide-swift/README.md

 - view a list of build warnings and errors
 - set breakpoints in your swift code
 - launch your built application within lldb
+- pause at breakpoints
+- interact with lldb using its command-line interface

 ![screenshots](screenshots/overview.png)

-At this stage the package is quite basic, so be prepared for some rough edges.
+At this stage the package has many rough edges.
 That said, please do [file suggestions, comments and bug reports](https://github.com/elegantchaos/atom-ide-swift/issues).